Article

 A hospital that only meets the bare minimum for compliance may be able to meet the needs of today’s health care consumer who doesn’t expect digital services from their hospital and has a high-quality insurance plan to pick up the tab.

 But think about tomorrow’s consumers: digital natives paying for their health care directly through an HSA or personal savings account.
 These patients are much more engaged with what health care services cost, along with the perceived value they receive for their health care dollars.
 They will also seek out—and reward—hospitals that make it as easy to shop for health care services as it is to shop online for shoes or book a vacation.
-Loyalty to a specific health care system, hospital, or doctor will give way to whichever provider can deliver the best care for the least cost.
+Loyalty to a specific health care system, hospital or doctor will give way to whichever provider can deliver the best care for the least cost.

+Is your hospital positioned to compete on value?
 Investigate leveraging price transparency to attract customers and compete in a rapidly shifting market.

 Key internal audit considerations

 Are you prepared to turn Price Transparency Rule and No Surprises Act compliance into a competitive advantage?
-As part of your assessment of your organization’s potential to leverage strategic price transparency, here are high-level internal audit items to consider:
+As part of your assessment of your organization’s potential to leverage strategic pricing transparency, here are high-level internal audit items to consider:

 Price Transparency Rule

-• Gain an understanding of your price transparency program’s current work plans, established business processes, and controls and requirements supporting enterprise-wide compliance—including your hospital’s interpretation of guidance and documented rationale on how compliance is met.
+• Gain an understanding of your healthcare price transparency program’s current work plans, established business processes, and controls and requirements supporting enterprise-wide compliance—including your hospital’s interpretation of guidance and documented rationale on how compliance is met.

 • Conduct testing to compare your machine-readable file (MRF) to CMS requirements as well as to the controls in place to maintain and update the MRF, including: